manchmod/docs/README.md

 ---
-description: documentation and notes on things
+description: documentation and notes on things.
 ---

 # docs